Diversity, Equity & Inclusion

 RESIDENCY SPECIFIC

-Resident Huddle Leader
+Resident Huddle Leader and Backup Huddle Leader

-• Term commitment: One year
+• Term commitment: 1 year

 Resident Call Manual Editors